FrancoisVolschenk/AI_PracticalAttempts/README.md

 # AI_PracticalAttempts
-An assortment of programs showcasing AI algorithms
+An assortment of programs showcasing AI algorithms that I learnt at university and for fun